A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: Discussion and Future Works

-DA implicitly regularizes a model by introducing prior inductive bias into the given dataset.
-It can be considered as a kind of feature manipulation technique that essentially changes the relative contributions of task-relevant and task-irrelevant features in the gradient update steps of the utilized network~\cite{Feature_Manipulation}.
-In this way, a perfect (but unrealistic) DA method is expected to work at the semantic level: capable of identifying features that are relevant to the current label or task and eliminating the rest.
-While label-preserving transformations in SL and optimality-invariant transformations in RL rely on the above assumption, it is challenging to implement pixel-level augmentations that transform each pixel in a context-agnostic manner~\cite{tlda}.
-Consequently, these pixel-level manipulations severely limit the effectiveness of DA, especially in visual RL.
-Hence, an exciting direction for further leveraging DA is to develop semantic-level augmentation manipulations instead of pixel-level manipulations.
+It can be considered as a kind of feature manipulation technique that alters the relative contributions of task-relevant and task-irrelevant features in the gradient update steps of the utilized network~\cite{Feature_Manipulation}.
+In this context, an ideal (albeit theoretical) DA method would operate at the semantic level, possessing the capability to precisely identify features pertinent to the current label or task while effectively perturbing irrelevant information.

+However, this assumption underlying label-preserving transformations in SL and optimality-invariant transformations in RL proves challenging to uphold in practice, particularly when implementing pixel-level augmentations.
+The fundamental limitation of pixel-level approaches becomes evident when considering their mechanism: such augmentations, which aim to transform each pixel in a context-agnostic manner, inherently struggle to discriminate between task-relevant and task-irrelevant information ~\cite{tlda}.
+This indiscriminate modification of pixels often results in the inadvertent alteration of critical task-relevant features, thereby compromising the efficacy of DA techniques, particularly in the domain of visual RL.
+Therefore, a promising avenue for advancing DA techniques lies in the development of semantic-level augmentation strategies.
+These strategies offer a more sophisticated approach compared to conventional pixel-level manipulations.

-For example, the motivation of EXPAND~\cite{expand} and TLDA~\cite{tlda} in Section~\ref{Context-aware Data Augmentation} is to prevent the salient or flimsy areas of observed images from being augmented.
-In the computer vision community, KeepAugment~\cite{keepaugment} uses a saliency map to identify the key regions and then preserves these informative regions during augmentation to produce reliable training samples.
-In addition to DA, VAI~\cite{vai} employs unsupervised keypoint detection and visual attention in combination with a reconstruction loss to force the encoder to embed only the foreground information of the input image as an inductive bias.
+Several recent studies have attempted to move towards semantic-level DA by focusing on preserving task-relevant information.
+For example, EXPAND~\cite{expand} and TLDA~\cite{tlda}, as discussed in Section~\ref{Context-aware Data Augmentation}, propose methods to prevent augmentation of salient or sensitive areas in observed images, thereby maintaining critical visual information.
+In the broader computer vision community, KeepAugment~\cite{keepaugment} uses a saliency map to identify the key regions and then preserves these informative regions during augmentation to produce reliable training samples.
+While not directly a DA technique, VAI~\cite{vai} employs unsupervised keypoint detection and visual attention mechanisms, combined with a reconstruction loss, to compel the encoder to embed only the foreground information of the input image.
+This method effectively introduces an inductive bias based on the assumption that key information controlling the objective in observations typically resides in the foreground, thereby prioritizing task-relevant features.